d11wtq/oedipus/README.md

 ## Future Plans

   * Integration with DataMapper and ActiveRecord (DataMapper first)
+  * Support for re-indexing non-realtime indexes from ruby code
   * Distributed index support (sharding writes between indexes)
   * Make C extension optional and provide an implementation in pure-ruby
   * N-dimensional faceted search (facets inside of facets)
-  * Query translation layer for Google-style AND/OR/NOT interpretation
+  * Query translation layer for Lucene-style AND/OR/NOT and attribute:value interpretation
-  * Fulltext query sanitization for unsafe user input (e.g. @missing field)
+  * Fulltext query sanitization for unsafe user input (e.g. @@missing field)

 ## Copyright and Licensing